dfarrell07/wcbench/README.md

 Bugs or feature requests should be raised as [Issues](https://github.com/dfarrell07/wcbench/issues).

+Note that the code is Open Source under a BSD 2-clause license.

 ### Contact

 As mentioned in the [Contributing section](https://github.com/dfarrell07/wcbench/blob/master/README.md#contributing), for bugs/features, please raise an [Issue](https://github.com/dfarrell07/wcbench/issues) on the WCBench GitHub page.